haskell-ro/haskell-workshop/2.Types/slides.md

 # So, why do we need type checking?

 * We're careless

-* We need a tool to whip our fingers when we go wrong
+* We need a tool to help us understand our code
+	* "Programs must be written for people to read, and only incidentally for machines to execute."
 * We need to be able to reason about our programs
 	* "Lightweight formal verification"